ykjit/yk/src/contributing/prs.md

 squash" their pull request.
 The aim here is to provide a readable sequence of commits for those who later need to look at the history of changes to a particular part of the repository.
-The general aim is to provide a pleasing sequence of self-contained commits which clearly articulate a change to future readers.
+The general aim is to provide a pleasing sequence of individually documented commits which clearly articulate a change to future readers.
 At the very least, all of the "fix commits" must be merged away: commonly, these are merged into the main commits, or, though rarely, into a new commit(s).
 It is not required, and is often undesirable, to squash all commits